sammygb26/Obsidian/Learning/CS/Questions/Anonymous Communication Questions.md

 ---
 What are the three kinds of mixes?  #flashcard #CS #AnonymousCommunication
-	**Threshold mixes** store packets until the number reaches a threshold at which point all packets are sent out, **pooled mixes** packets are send out on a clock if a certain pool number is reached and **timing mixes** packets are send out on a clock even if 1 pack is present (breaking anonymity).
+	**Threshold mixes** store packets until the number reaches a threshold at which point all packets are sent out, **pooled mixes** fraction of packets send out on a clock if a certain pool number is reached, **timing mixes** packets are send out on a clock even if 1 pack is present (breaking anonymity) **continuous**

 ---
 What is the problem with sender anonymity?  #flashcard #CS #AnonymousCommunication